Forestry operations at Harcombe

 Harcombe is open to visitors throughout the forestry work but sections of the horse riding trail and other forest roads in this area will be closed to allow us to work safely.
 We will work hard to keep disruption to a minimum but there might be times when other access will be closed so we can work safely nearby.
 Harcombe is a working landscape, please be prepared to encounter vehicles and machinery.

 It is essential for the safety of our visitors, staff, contractors, and volunteers that everyone follows all signs, diversions, and closures at all times, whether or not you can see or hear us working.
-Forestry work is very hazardous.
+Forestry work sites are very hazardous.
 A falling tree can weigh several tonnes and hit the ground at nearly 60mph.
 If a harvesting machine chainsaw snaps, it can fly through the forest like a bullet.

 What about the wildlife?